iterative/cml.dev/content/docs/self-hosted-runners.md

 ## Using on-premise machines as self-hosted runners

-You can also use `cml-runner` to set up a local self-hosted runner on your local machine or on-premise GPU cluster.
+You can also use `cml-runner` to set up a self-hosted runner on your local machine or on-premise GPU cluster.

 ```dvc